chuot/rdio-scanner/README.md

-# Rdio Scanner v2.5.1
+# Rdio Scanner v3.0

-*Rdio Scanner* is a progressive web interface designed to resemble an old school radio scanner.
+*Rdio Scanner* is a progressive web interface designed to act like an old school police radio scanner.
 It integrates all frontend / backend components to manage audio files from different sources.

-For now, only [Trunk Recorder](https://github.com/robotastic/trunk-recorder) software files can be used, but other audio sources can be added later on request.
+For now, only [Trunk Recorder](https://github.com/robotastic/trunk-recorder) generated files can be used, but other audio sources can be added later on request.

 Need help?